-Macrovalidation of special nursing allowance shows an exact simulation of the recipients number in 2015 and undersimulation by 13%.
+Macrovalidation of special nursing allowance shows an exact simulation of the recipients number an under simulation by 33% in 2016.
 The increase in the income threshold for the means-test applied for the purpose of the special nursing allowance was increased in November 2014 and November 2015.
-This might cause undersimulation of number of recipients of special nursing allowance for the year 2016.
-Accuracy ratios for simulated aggregated special nursing allowance values for years 2015-2016 are closer to 100%.
-The aggregated value for 2015 is 6% above the benchmark, while the value for 2016 is almost right on the mark with a ratio of 99%.
+This might cause under simulation of number of recipients of special nursing allowance for the year 2016.
+Accuracy ratios for simulated aggregated special nursing allowance values for years 2016-2017 slightly more accurate.
+The aggregated value for 2016 is 23% below the benchmark.

-The simulated number of recipients of the unemployment benefit for 2015 is 325,000, while in official statistics it is 232,000.
+The simulated number of recipients of the unemployment benefit for 2017 is 396,000, while in official statistics it is 201,000.
 This is because the number in EUROMOD is the total number of recipients in a year, while external source gives a monthly average number of recipients.
-Assuming that the benefit is received on average for six months the expected monthly number of recipients in simulation would be 162,500 which would be 70% of the target official statistic.
-In order to fit exactly the number of 232,000 recipients, one should assume that the average duration of unemployment benefit take-up is 8.5 months, even though some of the benefits are paid for 12 or even 18 months.
-Hence, it seems that the SILC database underrepresents unemployment benefit claimants.
-The simulated value misses the benchmark value by 40% for year 2015.
+Assuming that the benefit is received on average for six months the expected monthly number of recipients in simulation would be 198,000 which would be 97% of the target official statistic.
+Thus, in order to fit exactly the number of 232,000 recipients, one should assume that the average duration of unemployment benefit take-up is 6 months, even though some of the benefits are paid for 12 or even 18 months.
+Hence, it seems that the SILC database could represent unemployment benefit claimants accurately.
+This is supported by the simulated value of the benefit aligning closely to the external statistics, with a ratio of 85% in 2016 and 97% in 2017.

-The simulation for 2015 identifies only 80% of the benchmark number of housing benefit recipients.
-The simulated value of housing benefit accounts for 118% of the value from administrative data for 2015.
-Those differences might be explained by the fact that the real eligibility test for housing benefit consists of the income test and an informal assets test by local administration, while the simulation of housing benefit recipients number is based on fulfilment of income eligibility criteria and declaration of benefit take-up in input data.
+The simulation for 2017 identifies only 95% of the aggregate value of housing benefits that year.
+Unfortunately, the government only releases data on the number of benefits paid, rather than the number of recipients.
+The real eligibility test for housing benefit consists of the income test and an informal assets test by local administration, while the simulation of housing benefit recipients number is based on fulfilment of income eligibility criteria and declaration of benefit take-up in input data.
+Since there is no set duration for benefit eligibility, it is not possible to assess the number of recipients based on the number of paid out benefits.